capocasa/audiobar/readme.txt

 == Upgrade Notice ==

 = 0.9.4 =
-* Long song titles display properly.
-Upgrade optional.
+* Works better with other plugins, long song titles don't wrap.
+Upgrade recommended if there were problems with other plugins.

 = 0.9.3 =
 * Improved handling when there is no MP3 file on the front page to load.
 Upgrade optional.